List of Oz characters (post-Baum): X. Pando

-X. Pando is a tall man with accordion-like legs who appears in Ojo in Oz.
+X. Pando is a tall man with accordion-like legs who appears in Thompson's Ojo in Oz (1933).

 X. Pando is an elevator man who lifts people to the top of Moojer Mountain.
 The payment is something minor like a brief dance.
 Though it isn't certain how much traffic he bears.

 Zif

-Zif is a Munchkin who appears in The Royal Book of Oz.
+Zif is a Munchkin who appears in Thompson's The Royal Book of Oz (1921).
 He is a student at Wogglebug's College of Art and Athletic Perfection.